Adlik/Adlik/benchmark/README.md

 # About the benchmark

-The benchmark is used to test the adlik serving performance of different models.
+The benchmark is used to test the Adlik serving performance of different models.

 ## Test the runtime performance